puneettokhi/linux/README.md

 11. After that, copy the config file using `cp /boot/config` based on the kernel version and create a new config file
 12. Then, use the `make oldconfig` command which will prompt you to answer multiple questions.
 To get the default answer, press the Enter key
 13. Once process is completed, use the `make prepare` command.
 14. After that, use the `make` command by `cd` to the directory where Makefile was downloaded.
-If there are errors, it could be because of a version mismatch related to the kernel version checked out from git
+If there are errors, it could be because of a version mismatch related to the kernel version checked out from git.
-[Screenshot]
 15. In that case, use `make -j 8 modules` and once the step is completed, build the kernel using `make -j 8` command.
 ![Screenshot](/images/6.png)

 ![Screenshot](/images/7.png)

 16. Next step would be to package the kernel and modules by typing `sudo make INSTALL_MOD_STRIP=1 modules_install`
 17. After that, type the command `sudo make install` to install the kernel
 18. Reboot the system and verify the new kernel version using `uname -a`